jan-neumann/free-genai-bootcamp-2025/writing-practice/Tech-Specs.md

 - It will use an LLM to produce a literal translation of the transcription
 - It will use another LLM to produce a grade
 - It then return this data to the frontend app

+## LLM to use
+- Use Groq API and the deepseek-r1-distill-llama-70b model